LEap In to a conversation

 PART 3

-Now that you’ve listened, empathised, asked and paraphrased, it’s your turn to share your perspective using LEAP IN techniques.
+You start to respond.
 Which of these is the best first statement to name where you agree?

 L